-A scoping study, involving a desk review and consultation with experts, to identify and typologise Women's Economic Empowerment (WEE) programmes and policies in Sub-Saharan Africa and South Asia is currently underway.
-The scoping study will assess the extent to which empowerment interventions have integrated care and how they contribute to the potential of a ‘double boon’ or ‘double burden’.
+A desk review and consultation with experts to identify and typologise Women's Economic Empowerment (WEE) programmes and policies in Sub-Saharan Africa and South Asia was undertaken to assess the extent to which empowerment interventions have integrated care and how they contribute to the potential of a 'double boon' or 'double burden'

 Conceptualisation of WEE programmes is done alone three lines of stratification: